chomnr/brute/README.md

     ################
     ADD_ATTACK_ENDPOINT=http://localhost:7000/brute/stats/attack
     ```
-4. Add your cert.pem and key.pem to certs
+4. Add your cert.pem and key.pem to /certs folders:
     ```sh
     Generate one from cloudflare, letsencrypt or just use the openssl command.
     ```